idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalFunctionSolidProperties.md

 The range of validity of this userobject depends on the correlations provided by the user.
-Note that arbitrary units can be specified with this userobject as long as they are consistent with the units of the other objects (e.g. kernels, boundary conditions, etc.) where the user object functions are used.
+Note that arbitrary units can be specified with this userobject as long as they are consistent with the units of the other objects (e.g. kernels, boundary conditions, etc.) where the userobject functions are used.

 ## Example Input File Syntax